 Plumbing problems are another big, expensive headache you want to avoid.
 Old, leaky pipes aren’t easy to spot, so you have to look for other signs that a home’s plumbing system may not be up to snuff.

-When you’re touring a home, keep your eyes and nose on alert for musty smells and stains on the wall or ceiling that could be mold or mildew.
+When you’re touring a home, it’s a good idea keep your eyes and nose on alert for musty smells and stains on the wall or ceiling that could be mold or mildew.
 Check the kitchen and bathroom sink cabinets to look for signs of leaks.
 Turn on each of the faucets to see if you notice low water pressure, any knocking noises, discoloration of the water, or slow draining.

-4. An old roof
+4. An Old Roof

 According to Neil, an old roof is another issue that can cause major insurance problems.

 “If the roof on the home you’re considering is more than 15 years old, you may face a higher insurance premium, or some insurance companies might not want to insure that home at all,” he said.